dbohlender/canfar.github.io/docs/vospace.md

 vls vos:VOSPACE
 # copies the bar file to the root node of VOSPACE
 vcp ${HOME}/bar vos:VOSPACE
+# wildcards also work
+vcp vos:VOSPACE/foo/*.txt .
+# Our you can do FITS cutouts at the service side
+vcp vos:VOSPACE/image.fits[1:100,1:100] .
 # removes the bar file from VOSPACE
 vrm vos:VOSPACE/foo
 # creates a new container node (directory) called foo in VOSPACE